CIDRAM/CIDRAM/_docs/readme.en.md

 "FrontEndLog"
 - File for logging front-end login attempts.
 Specify a filename, or leave blank to disable.

+"ban_override"
+- Override "forbid_on_block" when "infraction_limit" is exceeded?
+When overriding: Blocked requests return a blank page (template files aren't used).
+200 = Don't override [Default]; 403 = Override with "403 Forbidden"; 503 = Override with "503 Service unavailable".

+"log_banned_ips"
+- Include blocked requests from banned IPs in the logfiles?
+True = Yes [Default]; False = No.

 ####"signatures" (Category)
 Signatures configuration.